Welcome to the Crickets!

 *Meet the Crickets grown-ups*

-The grown-ups in the Cricket class are Mrs Smith, Mrs Gill and Mrs Parkinson.
+The grown-ups in the Cricket class are Mrs Smith, Mrs Gill, Mrs Parkinson and Mrs Uzzell.
+Mrs Soulsby will also be working with us some afternoons.
 We love teaching the Crickets and we are so proud of their achievements!

 If you ever have any questions, please do not hesitate to ask.
 Thank you!